|Guinea-Bissau has been beset by coups, military revolts and political assassinations since independence [AFP]

 An army official in Guinea-Bissau has said there was a failed coup attempt, while the ill president of the West African country undergoes medical treatment abroad.

 Fighting erupted between two factions of Guinea Bissau’s armed forces early on Monday, forcing the prime minister to seek refuge at a foreign embassy.

-Indjai, Guinea-Bissau's army chief, said on Monday that the army and the government of Carlos Gomes Junior, the prime minister, were in control of the situation.
+The army chief of staff told a news conference on Monday that the army and the government of Prime Minister Carlos Gomes Junior were in control of the situation.

-A Guinea-Bissau security source said the fighting broke out after Indjai was arrested on the orders of the head of the navy, Na Tchuto Bubo, but was later freed by his troops.
+A Guinea-Bissau security source said the fighting broke out after the army chief of staff was arrested on the orders of the head of the navy, but was later freed by his troops.

-"For a week now, I have been spending nights at my home, not at the barracks.
-I was informed of the situation, I had no idea what is going on," Bubo said.
+“For a week now, I have been spending nights at my home, not at the barracks.
+I was informed of the situation, I had no idea what is going on,” Tchuto told journalists.

 Since independence from Portugal in 1974, Guinea-Bissau has been beset by a series of coups, military revolts and political assassinations.

 The country’s former president, Joao Bernardo “Nino” Vieira, was assassinated on March 2, 2009, hours after the head of the army was killed in a bomb explosion.

 Less than a year later, mutinous soldiers seized the head of the armed forces and placed the prime minister under house arrest in an apparent coup attempt.